Cannabis roots are ancient medicine and may have a place in modern medicine.

 History of Cannabis Roots as Medicine

 For centuries, Chinese medicine incorporated every part of the cannabis plant in traditional remedies.
-While the leaves, stalk and seeds all had their therapeutic purposes (from loosening up the bowels to curing postpartum depression), the ancient medicine men of the east found that the roots of Cannabis sativa were very effective during labor and delivery and as a way to cure painful blockage of the bladder.
+While the leaves, stalk and seeds all had their reported therapeutic purposes (from loosening up the bowels to curing postpartum depression), the ancient medicine men of the east used the roots of Cannabis sativa during labor and delivery and as a way to help painful blockage of the bladder.